Automorphism groups of compact complex surfaces: Automorphisms

 \begin{lemma} Let $X$ be a compact complex surface.
 Suppose that there is a finite non-empty $\Aut(X)$-invariant set $\mathcal{S}$ of curves on $X$ such that $\mathcal{S}$ does not contain smooth elliptic curves.
 Then the group $\Aut(X)$ is Jordan. \end{lemma} \begin{proof} Let $C$ be one of the curves from $\mathcal{S}$.
 Then the group $\Aut_C(X)$ of automorphisms of~$X$ that preserve the curve $C$ has finite index in $\Aut(X)$.
 Since $C$ is not a smooth elliptic curve, there is a constant $B=B(C)$ such that every finite subgroup of~\mbox{$\Aut_C(X)$} contains a subgroup of index at most $B$ that fixes some point on $C$.
-Indeed, if $C$ is singular, this is obvious; if $C$ is a smooth rational curve, this follows from the classification of finite subgroups of $\Aut(C)\cong\PGL_2(\CC)$; if $C$ is a smooth curve of genus at least~$2$, this follows from the Hurwitz bound.
-Now Proposition~\ref{proposition:fixed-point} implies that every finite subgroup of $\Aut_C(X)$ contains a subgroup of index at most $B$ that is embedded into $\GL_2(\CC)$.
+Indeed, if $C$ is singular, this is obvious; if $C$ is a smooth rational curve, this follows from Theorem~\ref{theorem:PGL2}.
+If~$C$ is a smooth curve of genus $g\ge 2$, this follows from the fact that the index of the kernel of the action on $C$ in the group $\Aut_C(X)$ is at most $|\Aut(C)|$, which does not exceed the Hurwitz bound~$84(g-1)$, see for instance~\mbox{\cite[Exercise~IV.2.5]{Hartshorne}}.
+Now Corollary~\ref{corollary:fixed-point} implies that every finite subgroup of $\Aut_C(X)$ contains a subgroup of index at most $B$ that is embedded into $\GL_2(\CC)$.
 Therefore, the group $\Aut_C(X)$ is Jordan by Theorem~\ref{theorem:Jordan}, and hence the group $\Aut(X)$ is Jordan as well. \end{proof}